kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 country of nationality of the entity.
 Note that instead of using vanilla Python functions, we're using the [when-then-otherwise](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.when.html) expression to handle the different cases.
-This is much more efficient than mapping a custom Python function over the entire DataFrame, while also being more readable[^2].
+This is much more efficient than mapping a custom Python function over the entire DataFrame, while also being more readable and concise[^2].

 Similar operations are performed on the remaining fields from the Open Ownership as well as the OpenSanctions data to preprocess the data that will be used to create the individual